ribeiroluan/streamlit-nba-recap/README.md

 ### How to deploy the web app

 I tried to deploy the web app using `Heroku`, but had some challenges.
 The web app does not fully work due to the fact that the NBA API blocks requests coming from cloud providers, which are used by Heroku.
-You can check the app [here](https://nba-seasons-recap.herokuapp.com/).
 Therefore, I am leaving a sugestion on how to run the web app locally.

 ```
 git clone https://github.com/ribeiroluan/streamlit-nba-recap